 When doctors suspect Cushing syndrome, they measure the level of cortisol, the main corticosteroid hormone.
 Normally, cortisol levels are high in the morning and lower late in the day.
 In people who have Cushing syndrome, cortisol levels are usually very high throughout the day.
 Cortisol levels may be checked by testing the urine, the saliva, or the blood.

 If the cortisol levels are high, doctors may recommend a dexamethasone suppression test in which doctors give a dose of dexamethasone at night or over several days and then measure the level of cortisol in the morning.
 Dexamethasone normally suppresses the secretion of corticotropin by the pituitary gland and should lead to suppression of cortisol secretion by the adrenal glands.
 If Cushing syndrome is caused by too much pituitary stimulation (Cushing disease), the blood level of cortisol will fall to some extent, although not as much as in people who do not have Cushing syndrome.
 A high corticotropin level further suggests overstimulation of the adrenal gland by the pituitary.

-Imaging tests may be needed to determine the exact cause, including a computed tomography (CT) or magnetic resonance imaging (MRI) scan of the pituitary or adrenal glands and a chest x-ray or CT scan of the lungs.
+Imaging tests may be needed to determine the exact cause, including a computed tomography (CT) or magnetic resonance imaging (MRI) scan of the pituitary or adrenal glands and a chest x-ray or CT scan of the lungs or the abdomen.
 However, these tests may occasionally fail to find the tumor.

 When overproduction of corticotropin is thought to be the cause, blood samples may sometimes need to be taken from the veins that drain the pituitary to see if that is the source.